TapiocaFox/Daijishou/README.md

 Wat?
 What does "Daijishō" even mean?
 You asked.
 "Daijishō" aka "だいじしょう" actually stands for ["台字章"](https://zh.wikipedia.org/wiki/%E8%87%BA%E7%81%A3%E7%B8%BD%E7%9D%A3%E5%BA%9C%E6%96%87%E5%AE%98%E6%9C%8D%E8%A3%9D) in kanji.
 Which is a pattern widely used in Taiwan during the Japanese period.
 Anyway, happy gaming.

 ### About this Repository
-Daijishō is currently closed-source.
+Daijishō is currently **closed-source**.
 Nonetheless, I do have some prerequisites for open-sourcing it.You can still report issues or submit suggestions here.
 And Daijishō will always be free!

+### What's next (1.4) (Planned 2023)
+ - Items set (Merge disc and region)
+ - Backup and restore option
+ - Wallpaper
+ - And more...

 # Make the most of Daijishō
  0. ***Install prefered emulators*** apps first, then Daijishō will select it automatically